openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Error Description**

-Operation on a non-existent task error.
+Operation on a non-existent task.

 **Possible Causes**